AECOMGermantown/AECOMGermantown.github.io/README.md

 - Background graphic based on a default search when the page loads.
 - Identified options for a heat map, reviewed open source google map types and selected the best fit
 - Used GitHub Pages to continuously publish updates to the web site
+- Additional user stories were logged in Visual Studio Online

 Day 2: